lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-sia.rst

 **Targeted learning level:** beginner

 **Introduction:**
-This tutorial demonstrates how to use the Simple Image Access (SIA) service to retrieve DP0.2 images and perform simple manipulation steps.
+This tutorial demonstrates how to use the Simple Image Access (SIA) service to retrieve DP0.2 images.
 Specifically it retrieves all "calexps" (Processed Visit Images) containing a specific location on the sky during the desired range of observation epochs.

 **1. Execute an image query.**